kaimitai/FaxIScripts/docs/doc.md

 It turns out it is almost impossible to fulfill all three.
 I suppose it can technically be done, but it would require us to identify all shared code and insert unconditional jumps wherever it could save us bytes - in other words code tail deduplication.
 When there is no limit to how the code can jump and loop, we decided to go forego modularization, and decided to just present the code as it is in the ROM - as assembly code.

-We moved the shop data and treat it separately, as that is an abstraction we can get for free.
+We move the shop data and treat it separately, as that is an abstraction we can get for free.

 The other problem I had to tackle was overflowing into an unsafe ROM region.
 The script code in the original game is completely packed between the pointer table and unrelated data, so we had to make use of free space near the end of the ROM bank if people want to add code without at the same time removing any.

 In an intermediary stage we decided to let the shop data live in original safe region 1, and let the script code start in the safe region 2.
 This was not incredibly hard to implement since our instruction stream became contiguous, but we did waste bytes because we left a lot of unused data in safe region 1.

-For that reason we decided to let the code stream start in region 1 and be redirected to region 2 if it overflow.
-This is what I call smart static linking.
+For that reason we decided to let the code stream start in region 1 and be redirected to region 2 if it overflowed.
+This is what I refer to as smart static linking.

 What it does, is as follows:

 * If we overflow, find the last instruction that is completely contained in region 1
 * Go backward, starting from this instruction, until a stream-ending opcode is found (End or Jump)
-* Change the instruction byte offsets for all instructions after this End or Jump
+* Change the instruction byte offsets for all instructions after this End or Jump, by adding the necessary delta that makes the first relocated instruction start in region 2.
 * Go back and patch all pointer table entries, jump targets and so on which reference relocated instructions.

 This was not trivial to get right before I made the decision to link pointer table entries and labels to instruction indexes while parsing, rather than to byte offsets directly.
 After the relocation - and only after all instruction byte offsets have been completely resolved - we go back and assign byte offsets to pointers and references by querying the offset of the instruction it points to.